 There are also numerous hostels around the country that have fun, social atmospheres.
-One great choice (and where I stayed) is the Abraham Hostels in Tel Aviv, Jerusalem, and Nazareth.
+One great choice is the Abraham branch of Hostels.
+You will find their hostels in Tel Aviv, Jerusalem, and Nazareth.

-Thoughts and stereotypes of various countries are often far worse than the actual experience of travelling there.
+Thoughts and stereotypes of various countries are often far worse than the actual experience of traveling there.
 This is very true of Israel.